wharfkit/website/src/lib/docs/SessionKit/TransactPlugin.md

 ### Hooks

-The transaction lifecycle currently has 3 points which hooks can be established.
+The transaction lifecycle currently has 3 points at which hooks can be established.

 - `beforeSign`: Occurs before the transaction is signed by the [WalletPlugin](/docs/sessionkit/plugin-wallet).
 - `afterSign`: Occurs after the transaction is signed and before it is broadcast to the network.
 - `afterBroadcast`: Occurs after the transaction is broadcast.

 These types are provided by the exported `TransactHookTypes` enumeration.
-Each hook type is either a mutable hook or an immutable hook, based on where in the lifecycle the hook is executed.
+Each hook type is either a mutable hook or an immutable hook, based on where the hook is executed in the lifecycle.

 ```ts
 interface TransactHooks {